Renal Medicine Online Courses

 Do you feel out of your comfort zone when a patient displays symptoms of kidney problems?
 Would you like to improve your management of patients suffering from or at risk of acute kidney injury (AKI) and chronic kidney disease (CKD)?
 Could your organisation benefit from a renal specialist?
-If so, our courses can help.
+If so, our Renal Medicine or nephrology courses online can help.

-In clinical practice kidney disease is encountered frequently by the non-kidney specialist, both in primary and secondary care, especially as it is as a complication of common conditions such as diabetes and cardiovascular disease.
+In clinical practice, kidney or renal disease is encountered frequently by the non-kidney specialist, both in primary and secondary care, especially as it is as a complication of common conditions such as diabetes and cardiovascular disease.

 So healthcare professionals on the front line, including primary care and specialist units, need to be equipped with the skills and knowledge to deal with potential nephrology patients confidently and effectively.